The "This PC" source, also known as a local source, is the first source that is shown by default when Chocolatey GUI first

 opens, and it shows all the currently installed Chocolatey packages.
 It is the visual equivalent of running the

-choco list -lo command, and paging the results that are displayed.
+choco list -lo in Chocolatey CLI v1, and paging the results that are displayed.

 It is possible to show this view in both tile and list format, and this can be controlled through the toggle switch, or by setting the Default to Tile View for Local Source feature to the required setting.